AdrienJarretier/mj-polls/readme.md

 The voting process is as follows :

-+ Voters give each candidate a cardinal value reflecting their opinion.
++ Voters give each candidate an ordered qualitative value reflecting their opinion.
 Traditionnally, the voters appreciation can be expressed within a list of grades, such as :
 *Excellent, Very good, Good, Acceptabl, Poor, To Reject.*

 ![Poll Example](/static/public/images/context/en/pollExample.png "Poll Example")